 We don’t see why improving social and behavior skills have to be seen as removing someone’s unique perspective.

 So while there isn’t a direct cure for Autism and mixed attitudes on even using the term “cure”, let’s take a quick look at some of the treatments used to improve Autistic symptoms.
 And keep in mind that every case of Autism is unique, so it’s best to work with your child’s doctor to find the one that is best suited for your child.

-The quick answer is no. There is no medication for Autism directly.
-However, there is a use of medications to help alleviate some of the symptoms that come with Autism.
-A couple is examples is anti-depressants since depression is more common in teenagers with Autism or anxiety medication since anxiety is a common symptom of Autism.
+The quick answer is no. There is no medication for autism directly.
+However, there is a use of medications to help alleviate some of the symptoms that come with autism.
+A couple of examples are anti-depressants since depression is more common in teenagers with autism or anxiety medication since anxiety is a common symptom of autism.